sanity-io/next-sanity/packages/next-sanity/README.md

 }
 ```

-That's better than before, but still not _great_ as your users still might experience trying to click on a product, only to have it move and causing them to click on the wrong product. _Frustrating!_
-Let's fix that by requiring them to opt-in to the change, before we update the layout.
+Whilst this is an improvement, it may still lead to users attempting to click on an item as it shifts position, potentially resulting in the selection of an unintended item.
+We can instead require users to opt-in to changes before a layout update is triggered.

-We want to preserve the ability to render everything on the server, so let's make use of a Client Component wrapper, that can defer showing changes to the user until they've clicked "Refresh" in a toast (using `sonner`):
+To preserve the ability to render everything on the server, we can make use of a Client Component wrapper.
+This can defer showing changes to the user until they've explicitly clicked to "Refresh".
+The example below uses `sonner` to provide toast functionality:

 ```tsx
 // src/app/products/products-layout-shift.tsx